 - a.
-The location of the area of the lease entitlement can be clearly identified as surveyed Lot 128 on SP235269 which is suitable for the issue of a lease; - b.
-The ownership of improvements has been resolved and will be owned by the lessee upon the grant of the lease - c.
-There are no competing interests in the lease entitlement land that need to be dealt with; and - d.
-There is no practical obstacle to the grant of the lease.
+BThe location of the area of the lease entitlement can be clearly identified as surveyed Lot 32 on SP256048 which is suitable for the issue of a lease; - b.
+BThe ownership of improvements does not need to be resolved and will become the property of the lessee upon issue of a lease. - c.
+BThere are no competing interests in the lease entitlement land that need to be dealt with; and - d.
+BThere is no practical obstacle to the grant of the lease.